 Overview

-A central distinction is drawn between the fundamental substrate $\chi$ and effective spacetime-level descriptions, collectively denoted $\chi_{\text{eff}}$.
-These effective descriptors are meaningful only in projectable regimes, where stable geometric and causal notions can be consistently defined.
+Temporal ordering arises as a structural consequence of the reprojection sequence $U_{t+1} = \Pi \circ \sigma(U_t)$, not as a property of $\chi$ itself.
+All apparent dynamics belong exclusively to this effective sequence.
+A central distinction is drawn between the static substrate $\chi$ and effective spacetime-level descriptions $\chi_{\text{eff}}$, meaningful only in projectable regimes where stable geometric and causal notions can be consistently defined.

 Core statements (high level)